JackWanaCode/Webapp-with-docker-and-flask/README.md

     ii.
 Run "docker exec -ti [id] bash" to access container app

     iii.
 Run "python3 indeed_scrape.py" to update data for mysql.
-Please note that, you don't need to run it if db database built and run successfully in previous steps.
+Please note that, you don't need to run it AGAIN if db database was built and run successfully in previous steps.
 Check it by "docker ps -a"

     iv.
 Run "service nginx start"